Beyond Behaviour: Exploring the social consequences for pupils (not) diagnosed with neurodevelopmental and behavioural disorders

 In addition, some claim that being labelled as having a psychological disorder can be stigmatising and that it might lead young people to avoid responsibility for their behaviour: “I’m not able to behave, I have something wrong with me”.
 Others argue diagnoses are useful because they help young people access the support they need to manage their behaviour.

 But what about young people who experience difficulties at school but don’t receive a diagnosis?
-In the education system, these children may benefit from the opportunities for support afforded to those with a diagnosis and can be labelled in other informal or inaccurate ways (e.g. as being deliberately disruptive or a ‘naughty child’).
+In the education system, these children may benefit from the opportunities for support afforded to those with a diagnosis and can be labelled in other informal, inaccurate and potentially stigmatising ways (e.g. as being deliberately disruptive or a ‘naughty child’).
 These informal labels may have implications for the young person’s educational progress and social wellbeing.

-This study will compare the social consequences for pupils that present disruptive behaviour who receive a diagnosis to those who display similar behaviour but do not.
+This study will compare the social consequences for pupils who have a diagnosis for a neurodevelopmental or behavioural disorder to those who display similar behaviour but do not.
 This is important because how young people are identified and described affects how they see and value themselves.
 This in turn has implications for how they behave and how they view themselves as a learner.

 A note on language: